dgdekoning/myFAIR-iKnowIT/README.md

 A checkmark will appear when the files are send to galaxy and the workflow is finished (if you selected a workflow).
 If something went wrong (workflow failed, not selected a file or you get timed-out) an error message will appear.
 13. If you do not want to use a workflow you can choose "Use Galaxy" to only send the datafiles to Galaxy and work with the files directly in Galaxy.
-14. You can visit the Galaxy page to see if the workflow is running by going to http://127.0.0.1:8000 (if selected other port please make sure the url is correct) or go to the next step.
+14. You can visit the Galaxy page to see if the workflow is running by going to https://usegalaxy.org/ or go to the next step.

 # <a name="using-geo"></a> Using GEO files
 To split GEO files and send only specific samples to a new Galaxy history follow these steps:

-1. Download the GSE7621_series_matrix.txt files from ftp://ftp.ncbi.nlm.nih.gov/geo/series/GSE7nnn/GSE7621/matrix/
+1. Download the GSE51403_expression_matrix_full.txt and  GSE51403_design_matrix_full_depth.txt file from https://bioinf-galaxian.erasmusmc.nl/galaxy/library/list#folders/F451c39ee14117b54
+2. Change the header called sample-name in sample_id.
-2. Place the data matrix in a study folder in B2DROP or bioinf-galaxian Owncloud (make sure that the study folder is in an investigation folder).
+2. Place the data matrix and metadata in a study folder in B2DROP.
-3. Index the data matrix by clicking on the Upload Files link.
+3. Index the data matrix by clicking on the Index your data link.
 Then selecting the investigation folder where the study is located and click the "See studies" button.
-Select the study with the data matrix, then select the matrix file as a datafile and click on the "Store Triples" button.
-(If you already have a metadata file based on the data matrix please select this file to be metadata.
-Step 4 will be skipped if you have selected this option.)
+Select the study with the data matrix, then select the matrix file as the datafile and teh design file as the metadata file.
-4. The metadata will be created automatically and uploaded to the same folder as the data matrix.
-After this is done you will be redirected to the homepage.
-5. Select the "Get samples from study" option.
+4. Tag the data with the disease Unknown and the type of operation is RNA-seq read count analysis.
+5. click on the "Store Triples" button.
-6. Enter the name of the study folder where the data matrix is located.
+6. On the homepage: enter the name of the study folder where the data matrix is located.
-7. Click on the "Process >>" button to start searching for all available samples in the data matrix.
+7. Click on the "Search >>" button to start searching for all available samples in the data matrix.
 8. A list of samples will be shown in the results table.
 On the right side you will see a checkbox to select the file you want to use, on the left side are two checkboxes with the options A and B.
-9. Select a file you want to use (In this case all files should be the same).
+9. Select a file you want to use.
-10. Select the samples you want to use in group A and group B by checking the checkboxes next to the sample name.
+10. Select the samples you want to use in group A (control) and group B (test) by checking the checkboxes next to the sample name.
 11. Choose the file format tabular or auto.
 12. Enter a new history name or leave empty to automatically generate a new history name.
+13. Select the "Send datafile only" option when using the "differential_gene_expression workflow".
-13. Click the "send to galaxy" button.
+14. Click the "send to galaxy" button.
-14. The new matrix and metadata based on the selected samples will be send to Galaxy and will also be uploaded to the B2DROP or bioinf-galaxian Owncloud.
+15. The new data matrix and metadata (if no workflow is selected) based on the selected samples will be send to Galaxy and will also be uploaded to B2DROP.
+If the workflow is used a tabular output and pdf file will also be stored in B2DROP.
-15. Visit the Galaxy page to view the uploaded and to start working with them.
+16. Visit the Galaxy page to view the uploaded and to start working with them.

 # <a name="see-results"></a> See results
 The following steps can be used to view the results of your analysis.

-1. Click on the "Get results from study" option.
-2. Enter the study name that you want to get the results from.
+1. Enter the study name that you want to get the results from.
+2. Click on the "Search >>" button to start searching for all results based on that study.
-3. Select the results you want to view by checking the select file checkmark.
+3. Select the results you want to view.
 4. Click on the "Show results" button.
 5. A new page will open with the input and output files  and the analysis details.
 6. Click on any of the "Download" buttons to download that file.